upperlinecode/flask-and-MongoDB/readme.md

 pip install flask flask-pymongo dnspython bcrypt bson datetime python-dotenv
 ```

-And you'll need to export these variables:
+And you'll need to export these variables in the Terminal:

 ```bash
 export FLASK_APP=main.py